 We strongly advise you to request cash on-site since OfferUp’s built-in Stripe functionality and user fees wind up costing almost 20% of the sale price.

 We’re guessing that we don’t have to explain what eBay is (but we will anyway).
-The most popular auction site on the Internet, eBay’s been around seemingly since the launch of the Web.
-It’s popularity really took off when it partnered with Paypal to create a truly seamless online auction experience.
+The most popular auction site on the Internet, eBay, has been around seemingly since the launch of the Web.
+Its popularity really took off when it partnered with PayPal to create a truly seamless online auction experience.

 One thing we’d be remiss not to tell you is that things are competitive on eBay for used iPhone sellers.
-And many of your competitors will be professional resellers who might be able to take advantage of economies of scale that you won’t have access to.
+Many of your competitors will be professional resellers who might be able to take advantage of economies of scale that you won’t have access to.
 So bring your A-game.